CCI-MOC/hil/docs/developer-guidelines.md

 includes input from these past discussions as well as the wisdom of the community.
-The best way to do this is to [file an issue](https://github.com/CCI-MOC/haas/issues) on github, email haas-dev-list@bu.edu or speak with one of the "core developers".
+The best way to do this is to [file an issue](https://github.com/CCI-MOC/haas/issues) on github, email haas-dev-list@bu.edu or speak with one of the core developers.

-## Documentation
+### Documentation

 * [Documentation listing](../README.rst#documentation)